pocc/meraki-apigen/README.md

-# Meraki API Code Generator
+# Python API Code Generator
-Generates a $language module out of the existing Meraki API docs webpage.
+Generates a $language module out of the existing API docs webpage.
+Model is that API docs page is the source of truth, and that libraries should depend upon that.

+Target APIs are currently Meraki and Trello.

 ## Problem
 The Meraki API is constantly adding API calls.
 Projects exist in multiple